-While an ordinary home speaker or hi-fi speakers can deal with our everyday jam for working out or for our mini room concerts, it’s not the best option for professional sound production.
+While an ordinary home speaker or hi-fi speaker can deal with everyday jams for working out or for mini room concerts, it’s not the best option for professional audio production.

 If you’re mixing high-quality sounds to produce the best music, go for studio monitor speakers.
-No ifs or buts, you’ll thank us later.
+No ifs or buts, you’ll thank me later.

 Here’s a guide on what is a studio monitor and how it’s different from regular speakers.

 Of course, we can’t deny that studio monitors cost much more than hi-fi speakers and home speakers.

 If you’re not into mixing and producing or don’t care about the frequencies or sound bursts, then yes, go for other types on the menu list.